vegarwe/gratis/Sketches/README.md

 ## Development Tools

-This project officially supports both the Arduino-based and Ti LaunchPad platforms.
+This project officially supports the Arduino-based platform.

 ### Arduino